amalgamaria/secretariat/docs/running-jobs/interactive-jobs.rst

    #SBATCH --mail-type=all
    #SBATCH --mail-user=madonay@clemson.edu

-When initiating your session, you must specify your resource requests in your command.
+When initiating your session, you should specify your resource requests in your command.
 Make sure that you specify parameters for the options in lines 4-7, at least:

 .. code-block:: bash